azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

 For our small app, it may not pose any concern, but if you had tons of records then it can cause issues.

-Another thing we noticed is regarding the Core Data integration with CloudKit.
+Another thing I noticed is regarding the Core Data integration with CloudKit.
 The CoreDataManager function `getAllBudgetCategories` will not be called if an entry is added, modified, deleted on the cloud.
-In order to get the updates from the cloud, we will need to conform to NSFetchedResultsControllerDelegate.
-Since BudgetCategoryListViewModel is responsible for displaying all the budget categories to the user, we will conform it to ```NSFetchedResultsControllerDelegate```.
+In order to get the updates from the cloud, you will need to conform to ```NSFetchedResultsControllerDelegate```.
 The implementation is shown below:

 ```swift
 @MainActor